Mark Reynolds (footballer, born 1987): Cove Rangers

-On 29 May 2024, Reynolds was released by the club.
+On 29 May 2024, Reynolds was released by the club, along with Iain Vigurs.

 Banks o' Dee

-On 20 June 2024, Reynolds moved to the Highland League when he joined Banks o' Dee.
+On 20 June 2024, Reynolds moved to the Highland League when he joined Banks o' Dee and joined up with Vigurs once again.
 Upon joining the club, Reynolds said: "I'm based in Aberdeen and settled here and the only playing experience I don't have up here is in the Highland League.
 Looking to the future, that's experience I want to get and there's no better place to do it at than Banks o' Dee."

 He made his debut for the club, in a 2–0 win against Formartine United in the opening game of the season.
 On 10 August 2024, Reynolds scored his first goal for Banks o' Dee, in a 4–0 win against Nairn County.
 He was in the squad for the club, in a 1–0 win against Huntly to win the Aberdeenshire Cup.
 However, Reynolds suffered injuries on three separate occasions throughout the 2024–25 season.
 At the end of the 2024–25 season, he signed a contract with Banks o' Dee for another season.

+In the 2025–26 season, Reynolds continued to remain involved in the first team at Banks o' Dee.
+However, he found him out of the first team on four occasions due to his work commitments.
+On 28 February 2026, Reynolds started the whole game against Formartine United in the semi–finals of the Highland League Cup, as the club lose 3–1 in a penalty shootout following a 1–1 draw, in what turned out to be his last game as a professional footballer.
+Shortly after the match, he announced his retirement from professional football with immediate effect.